-- 1 (9) One member who is familiar with wastewater, drinking water, and 2 stormwater issues and related State funding sources, to be appointed by the 3 General Assembly upon the recommendation of the Speaker of the House of 4 Representatives to a term that expires on July 1 of odd-numbered years.
-5 Terms. - The members appointed by the Governor, the President Pro Tempore of 6 the Senate, and the Speaker of the House of Representatives shall serve two-year terms.
-The 7 other members, who are ex officio members or designees of those members, shall serve until 8 they are no longer in office or are replaced with another designee.
-9 Chair. - The Assistant Secretary of Infrastructure, or the Assistant Secretary's designee, shall serve as Chair of the Authority.
-The Chair must call the first meeting.
-The Chair 10 11 shall serve as a nonvoting member, provided, however, that the Chair shall vote to break a tie.
-Meetings. - The Authority shall meet at least four times a year and may meet as 12 13 often as needed.
-A majority of the members of the Authority constitutes a quorum for the 14 transaction of business.
-The affirmative vote of a majority of the members present at a meeting 15 of the Authority is required for action to be taken by the Authority.
-16 Vacancies. - A vacancy in the Authority or as Chair of the Authority resulting from (f) 17 the resignation of a member or otherwise is filled in the same manner in which the original appointment was made.
-The term of an appointment to fill a vacancy is for the balance of the 18 19 unexpired term.
-20 Compensation. - Each member of the Authority shall receive no salary as a result of 21 serving on the Authority but shall receive per diem, subsistence, and travel expenses in accordance with the provisions of G.S.
-120-3.1, 138-5, and 138-6, as applicable.
-22 23 "§ 159G-71.
-State Water Infrastructure Authority; powers and duties.
-The Authority has the following additional duties: 24 25 After reviewing the recommendations for grants and loans submitted to it by (1) 26 the Division, to determine the rank of applications and to select the 27 applications that are eligible to receive grants and loans, consistent with 28 federal law.
-29 To establish priorities for making loans and grants under this Chapter, (2) 30 consistent with federal law.
-31 To review the criteria for making loans and grants under G.S.
-159G-23 and (3) 32 make recommendations, if any, to the Department for additional criteria or 33 changes to the criteria, consistent with federal law.
-34 (4) To develop guidelines for making loans and grants under this Chapter, 35 consistent with federal law.
-36 To develop a master plan to meet the State's water infrastructure needs.
-(5) 37 (6) To assess and make recommendations on the role of the State in the 38 development and funding of wastewater, drinking water, and stormwater 39 infrastructure in the State.
-40 To analyze the adequacy of projected funding to meet projected needs over (7) 41 the next five years.
-42 To make recommendations on ways to maximize the use of current funding (8) 43 resources, whether federal, State, or local, and to ensure that funds are used 44 in a coordinated manner.
-45 To review the application of management practices in wastewater, drinking (9) water, and stormwater utilities, and to determine the best practices.
-46 47 To assess the role of public-private partnerships in the future provision of (10)48 utility service. - (11) To assess the application of the river basin approach to utility planning and management. - To assess the need for a "troubled system" protocol.
-(12)
+- (1) After reviewing the recommendations for grants and loans submitted to it by the Division, to determine the rank of applications and to select the applications that are eligible to receive grants and loans, consistent with federal law. - (2) To establish priorities for making loans and grants under this Chapter, consistent with federal law. - (3) To review the criteria for making loans and grants under G.S.
+159G-23 and make recommendations, if any, to the Department for additional criteria or changes to the criteria, consistent with federal law. - (4) To develop guidelines for making loans and grants under this Chapter, consistent with federal law. - (5) To develop a master plan to meet the State's water infrastructure needs. - (6) To assess and make recommendations on the role of the State in the development and funding of wastewater, drinking water, and stormwater infrastructure in the State. - (7) To analyze the adequacy of projected funding to meet projected needs over the next five years. - (8) To make recommendations on ways to maximize the use of current funding resources, whether federal, State, or local, and to ensure that funds are used in a coordinated manner. - (9) To review the application of management practices in wastewater, drinking water, and stormwater utilities, and to determine the best practices. - (10) To assess the role of public-private partnerships in the future provision of utility service. - (11) To assess the application of the river basin approach to utility planning and management. - (12) To assess the need for a "troubled system" protocol.